Representation Recycling for Streaming Video Analysis: Abstract

 \section{Abstract}

-We present StreamDEQ, a method that infers frame-wise representations on videos with minimal per-frame computation.
-In contrast to conventional methods where compute time grows at least linearly with the network depth, we aim to update the representations in a continuous manner.
-For this purpose, we leverage the recently emerging implicit layer model which infers the representation of an image by solving a fixed-point problem.
-Our main insight is to leverage the slowly changing nature of videos and use the previous frame representation as an initial condition on each frame.
-This scheme effectively recycles the recent inference computations and greatly reduces the needed processing time.
-Through extensive experimental analysis, we show that StreamDEQ is able to recover near-optimal representations in a few frames time, and maintain an up-to-date representation throughout the video duration.
-Our experiments on video semantic segmentation and video object detection show that StreamDEQ achieves on par accuracy with the baseline (standard MDEQ) while being more than $3\times$ faster.
-The project page with example videos is available at: \url{https://ufukertenli.github.io/streamdeq/}
+We present StreamDEQ, a method that aims to infer frame-wise representations on videos with minimal per-frame computation.
+Conventional deep networks perform feature extraction from scratch at each frame in the absence of ad-hoc solutions.
+We instead aim to build streaming recognition models that can natively exploit temporal smoothness between consecutive video frames.
+We observe that the recently emerging implicit layer models provide a convenient foundation to construct such models, as they define representations as the fixed points of shallow networks, which need to be estimated using iterative methods.
+Our main insight is to distribute the inference iterations over the temporal axis by using the most recent representation as a starting point at each frame.
+This scheme effectively recycles the recent inference computations and greatly reduces the required processing time.
+Through extensive experimental analysis, we show that StreamDEQ is able to recover near-optimal representations within a few frames and maintain an up-to-date representation throughout the video duration.
+Our experiments on video semantic segmentation, video object detection, and human pose estimation in videos show that StreamDEQ achieves on-par accuracy with the baseline while providing 2-4x higher throughput.